pi241a/noti/docs/noti.md

     Trigger a ntfy notification.
 This requires `ntfy.topic` be set.
 Optionally, `ntfy.url` can also be set to use a different ntfy server.

+--linenotify
+    Trigger a LINE Notify notification.
+This requires `linenotify.token` to be set.
+Optionally, `linenotify.notificationDisabled` can be set to disable the notification.

 -w , --pwatch
     Monitor a process by PID and trigger a notification when the pid disappears.